Top 10 Destinations in Tanzania

 Our pick #8

-UNESCO-listed Selous Game Reserve is the largest game reserve in Africa and covers 55,000 km², four times the size of Serengeti.
+UNESCO-listed Selous Game Reserve is the largest game reserve in Africa and covers 55,000 km², four times the size of Serengeti and has had very little human impact ecologically.
 The rolling open plains and grassy woodlands are home to Tanzania’s largest population of elephants and one third of all the wild dogs in the world.
 Other animals roaming this vast reserve include lions, hyenas, giraffes, zebras, wildebeest, buffalos and antelopes.
 A boat safari on the Rufiji River in the north east of the park is ideal for game viewing, especially during the dry season when an incredible array of animals congregate.
+The less frequented Selous Game Reserve is fantastic if you want to get off the beaten track and is simply a 45 minute flight from Dar es Salaam.

 Our pick #9